skylantix/Website/src/content/privacy.md

 ---
-title: "Privacy Policy - Skylantix Cooperative"
+title: "Privacy Policy - Skylantix Collective"
 description: "Skylantix Privacy Policy: We collect minimal data, never sell your information, and keep everything in California.
-Privacy-first cooperative cloud."
+Privacy-first collective cloud."
 layout: "simple"
 robots: "index, follow"
 ---

 ## Introduction

 At Skylantix, privacy isn't just a policy—it's why we exist.
-We're a privacy-first cooperative microcloud.
+We're a privacy-first collective microcloud.
 This policy explains exactly what data we collect, why, and what we do (and don't do) with it.

 **Short version:** We collect the absolute minimum needed to run your hosting, we don't sell anything to anyone, and your data stays in California.